FrankGoyens/CMakeClassCreator/README.md

 `$>cmcc <cmakelists> NewClass -rc ExistingClass -i`

-Now the file contents of the cmakelists is updated.
+Now the file contents of the cmakelists are updated.
 Your new class has been inserted!

 ## Adding a single file using a reference file
 It is also possible to add a single file using the `-s` option.